Bath Hoists for the Disabled – Plus Alternative Options

 Once you are seated above the bath, you can either bathe, or shower yourself from the seated position.
 Or alternatively, if possible, you can lower yourself into the water.
 This will obviously depend on your level of mobility and strength, which will be required to lower and raise yourself out of the bath.

-You can see a full range of bath benches here
+You can see our top choice for a swivel bath board here

 Bath transfer bench